Ecomusicology: Environmental activism and ecocriticism

-See also EcocriticismA key area of focus for studies within ecomusicology are the ways in which sound and music is used to create or express concerns about the environment.
+A key area of focus for studies within ecomusicology are the ways in which sound and music is used to create or express concerns about the environment.
 Jeff Todd Titon has described ecomusicology which focuses more on conceptual aspects of ecocriticism as "the study of music, culture, sound and nature in a period of environmental crisis."
 The occurrence of live music events aimed at promoting awareness about environmental destruction and climate change is one area in which ecomusicology continues to be engaged.

-Numerous music events including Live Earth (2007 concert) and, more recently, Make It Rain (Australia, 2020) among others, have either been involved in promoting climate-change awareness, or to raising funds for the alleviation of the effects of climate change on humans and animals.
+Numerous music events including Live Earth in 2007 and, more recently, Make It Rain (Australia, 2020) among others, have either been involved in promoting climate-change awareness, or to raising funds for the alleviation of the effects of climate change on humans and animals.
 The investigation of eco-friendly organisations such as Reverb is also relevant to Ecomusicological inquiry.
 These organisations are often aimed at working with artists to reduce or offset the carbon footprint of their performance and touring emissions, as well as engaging audiences in environmental activism by reducing waste production at music events.